1096: Crusaders massacred the Jews of Mehr.

 1855: Joseph Moses Levy agreed to print the Daily Telegraph & Courier which was founded today and which Levy acquired when the original owner failed to pay his printing bill.

-1857: It was reported today that “both Houses of Parliament were engaged in consider the Jews’ Oath and Disabilities bill.”
+1857: It was reported today that “both Houses of Parliament were engaged in considering the Jews’ Oath and Disabilities bill.”
 A motion to insert the words “on the true faith of a Christain” as is found in the current oath was rejected by a vote of 341 to 201.
 During the debate, Lord Palmerston said “that with the passage of the bill there was nothing to prevent Jews from hold the office of Lord Chancellor or Prime Minister.

 1857: It was reported today that "In the House of Commons, Lord Palmerston gave notice that he would bring a bill to remodel the Parliamentary oaths - to omit the words 'on the true faith of a Christian’ and thereby to admit Jews into Parliament.
 Leave was given to bring in the bill."